adityacheruku/chipchat/README.md

 ### 4.1.
 Environment Variables

-Create a `.env` file in the `chirpchat-backend` directory and populate it with the following keys.
+Create a `.env` file in the `kuchlu-backend` directory and populate it with the following keys.
 These are essential for connecting to Supabase, Redis, and Cloudinary.

 ```env
 # Supabase